 We dismounted quickly and quietly and weren’t even 25 feet from the horses when not one but two bulls jumped us!
 It was completely unexpected by them and us.
-The second I saw them I raised my rifle but they were gone in a flash.
-Hank & I continued on that day and saw three more bulls.
-None that were in positions where I could get a shot.
+The second I saw them, I raised my rifle, but they were gone in a flash.
+Hank and I continued on that day and saw three more bulls.
+None were in positions where I could get a shot.
 They were all in the thick, thick timber and hard to spot.
 We sat and listened as the bulls bugled and chuckled until dark.
-No elk were answering to calls and none seemed to even be moving.
-First weekend gave me nothing, but I was still pumped for the weekend to come.
+No elk were answering to calls and none seemed even to be moving.
+That first weekend gave me nothing, but I was still pumped for the weekend to come.

 I finished my work week and headed out for the second weekend of third rifle season.

 We remained quiet and watched and listened as full light came.
-We saw nothing and we heard nothing.
-Finally, one of the guys in our group who musta been more frozen than me started walking.
+We saw nothing, and we heard nothing.
+Finally, one of the guys in our group, who musta have been more frozen than me, started walking.
 He walked over to an old camp from seasons before and grabbed some firewood.
 We all smiled and were pretty excited when we saw the smoke.
-We had to go over there too and get warmed!
+We had to go over there too and get warm!
 Thank you to the hunters who didn’t burn all the wood!!!

 We warmed our toes by the fire for a little while.
-When it died down we headed on our way.
-Our friends headed one way and Hank and I headed the other.
+When it died down, we made sure it was snuffed out, and we headed on our way.
+Our friends headed one way, and Hank and I headed the other.
 We jumped about five cows and then tried to quietly look for more.
 The snow was frozen and crunchy.
-We weren’t doing a good job of sneaking on the horses so we decided to tie them up and try to hike a little.
-We crossed fresh elk tracks, coyote tracks and bear tracks but never did see a bull.
+We weren’t doing a good job of sneaking on the horses, so we decided to tie them up and try to hike a little.
+We crossed fresh elk, coyote, and bear tracks but never saw a bull.
 Finally, we stopped our search when we crossed someone else’s fresh elk tracks.

 We rode up the trail to the area my guide had chosen.
 We snuck up and stalked a bull through the trees.
 There he was!
-It was as though She had placed him there for us.
+It was as though Mother Nature had placed him there for us.
 He was in the middle of the clearing waiting for me.
-My guide suggested the spot and BAM!
+My guide suggested the spot, and BAM!
 There he was.